powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-simulation-api**
 This module provides a legacy API for time domain simulation.
 This module is not maintained anymore and will be replaced by the **powsybl-dynamic-simulation-api**.

-### Multi case optimal power load flow (metrix)
+### Optimal power load flow on network variants (Metrix)

 **powsybl-metrix-mapping**
-This module provides the [mapping DSL](../simulation/metrix/mapping.md) to generate multi case mapping configuration.
+This module provides the [mapping DSL](../simulation/metrix/mapping.md) to generate multi cases mapping configuration.

 **powsybl-metrix-integration**
 This module provides an API to run [metrix simulator](../simulation/metrix/index.md) optimal power load flow.